Drugs & Medications - Antacid sodium bicarbonate oral

 Antacid (sodium bicarbonate) oral Overdose

-If overdose is suspected, contact a poison control center or emergency room right away.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: muscle spasms, seizures.NOTES:

 Laboratory and/or medical tests (e.g., calcium/potassium/sodium levels, bicarbonate levels) should be performed periodically to monitor your progress or check for side effects if you are taking large doses or taking this medication for more than 2 weeks.
 Consult your doctor for more details.MISSED DOSE: